FRIBDAQ/DDASToys/README.md

 # DDASToys documentation

 ## Introduction
 This page contains source code documentation for DDASToys.
 This code is used to build shared plugin libraries which can be used by the NSCLDAQ `EventEditor` program to fit recorded trace data.
-DDASToys is supported as part of NSCLDAQ releases 11.3 and later.
+The DDASToys software packages require NSCLDAQ, and are supported for releases 11.3 and later.
 The classes and functions comprising the DDASToys software package are documented with an eye toward guiding users looking to incorporate the fitting subroutines into their own code.

 Two companion programs for analyzing DDAS data with fits are provided as part of the DDASToys package.
 Since many users perform their final analysis using CERN ROOT, a conversion tool called `eeconverter` is provided to convert DDAS data with fits to ROOT format.
 This is conceptually similar to the NSCLDAQ `ddasdumper` program many users are familiar with.
 A shared library for I/O in ROOT is provided.
 Trace data and their associated fits can be examined using the `traceview` program.
 Please note that `traceview` is a lightweight debugging and diagnostic tool, not an analysis tool; analysis of fitted trace data is left to the user.